LifeLiveOn/Senior-Design/README.md

 3. pip sync
 4. have the `.env` and `key.json` created in there and use ask for values
 5. do `uv run python manage.py runserver` MAKE SURE WHERE MANAGE.py rely to run this
+6. Need frontend to run as well, `localhost:8000/api/login` is where we login from the backend which redirect us to `localhost:3000`